Ferdows Garden: History

-Later on, Hossein Ali Khan (Moayyer ol Mamalek), a courtier close to Mohammad Shah, followed up the construction of a two-floor Qajar-style mansion within the same area.
-During the reign of Naser ed Din Shah (1848–1896), the ownership of the enclosure was transferred to Dust-Ali Khan (Nezam od Dowle), the son of Hossein Ali Khan.
+Later on, Hossein Ali Khan (Mo'ayyer-ol-Mamalek), a courtier close to Mohammad Shah, followed up the construction of a two-floor Qajar-style mansion within the same area.
+During the reign of Naser ed-Din Shah Qajar (1848–1896), the ownership of the enclosure was transferred to Dust-Ali Khan (Nezam od-Dowleh), the son of Hossein Ali Khan.
 He refurbished the complex and renamed it Ferdows.
-Afterwards, Dust-Mohammad Khan, the son of Dust-Ali Khan and the son-in-law of Naser ed Din Shah, built a new mansion to the south of the enclosure.
-He used the workmanship of architects from Isfahan and Yazd, and named it Rašk e Behešt, meaning "the Envy of Heaven".
+Afterwards, Dust-Mohammad Khan, the son of Dust-Ali Khan and the son-in-law of Naser ed-Din Shah, built a new mansion to the south of the enclosure.
+He used the workmanship of architects from Isfahan and Yazd, and named it Rašk-e Behešt, meaning "the Envy of Heaven".

 The complex changed several hands, and the older mansion was eventually destroyed.
-The remaining structure was then bought by Mohammad-Vali Khan Tonekaboni, who was the leader of the Constitutionalist Revolutionary Forces from Iran's northern regions of Gilan and Mazandaran.
+The remaining structure was then bought by Mohammad Vali Khan Tonekaboni, who was the leader of the Constitutionalist Revolutionary Forces from Iran's northern regions of Gilan and Mazandaran.
 He added new pools and fountains to the complex, and regenerated the aqueduct that, in earlier years, had fed the garden with fresh water.
 The current gate of the garden also dates from this time.

-The complex was leased to various ministries over years.
+The complex was leased to various ministries over the years.
 In 1937, the Ministry of Education housed the primary and secondary school of Shapur in this compound.
-After the 1979 Revolution, until 2002, Ferdows Garden served as a training center for filmmaking.
+After the 1979 Iranian Revolution, until 2002, Ferdows Garden served as a training center for filmmaking.
 Since 2002, it houses the Cinema Museum.

 In Iranian cinema

-Ferdows Garden, 5 o'Clock in the Afternoon (2005), an Iranian film written, produced and directed by Siamak Shayeghi, with Reza Kianian, Ladan Mostofi and Azita Hajian in the principal roles, refers to the public park from where the main mansion is in view.
+Ferdows Garden, 5 o'Clock in the Afternoon (2005), an Iranian film written, produced, and directed by Siamak Shayeghi, with Reza Kianian, Ladan Mostofi, and Azita Hajian in the principal roles, refers to the public park from where the main mansion is in view.